-The sub-fund will also support sustainable development, by including issuers that contribute to the UN Sustainable Development Goals.
+The sub-fund will also support sustainable development through 'sustainable investments' in accordance with art.
+2(17) SFDR.

+Sustainable investments will consist of bonds financing green and/or social projects and investments in issuers contributing to the achievement of the UN Sustainable Development Goals.

 The UN Sustainable Development Goals include both social and environmental objectives.

-Companies that contribute to the UN Sustainable Development Goals are defined as those that are aligned with at least one of the 15 first UN Sustainable Development Goals, while not being misaligned with any of these UN Sustainable Development Goals.
-Governments are assessed on the five pillars as described in the ESG score, which contain indicators that can be linked to the 17 UN Sustainable Development Goals.
+Companies are considered to contribute to sustainable development when at least 20% of the revenues are linked to the UN Sustainable Development Goals.

+The activities of the companies are assessed on multiple sustainable themes that can be linked to the UN Sustainable Development Goals.

+Governments are assessed on five pillars which contain indicators that can be linked to the 17 UN Sustainable Development Goals.

-If a government scores sufficiently well on one of these pillars and not significantly poor on the other pillars, the bonds of this government and its sub-governments and agencies are considered to be instruments that contribute to sustainable development.
+If a government scores sufficiently well on one of these pillars and not significantly poor on the other pillars, the bonds of this government and its sub-governments and agencies are considered to be instruments that contribute to the UN Sustainable Development Goals.